christianThardy/christianThardy.github.io/tom-interpretability.md

 Total circuit effect: 0.674451
 ```

 This suggests that these heads are working together in a highly interdependent way.
 The remaining performance (~16.20%) implies that outside the ToM circuit, there’s not much capacity left for correct prediction of ToM tasks, as expected.
-Unsurprisingly, John's duplicate token belief state heads and the copy suppression heads come out as the most critical.
-Ablating these reduces performance by ~14.89% and ~68.16% respectively.
+Unsurprisingly, John's duplicate token belief state heads and the early suppression heads come out as the most critical.
+Ablating these reduces performance by ~11.01% and ~45.88% respectively.

 <br>